sophspilio/gee_coding_challenge-sophspilio/README.md

 ![NDVI Animation of Greece](images/Greece_ndvi.gif)

 This code was based on the [MODIS NDVI Times Series Animation tutorial](https://developers.google.com/earth-engine/tutorials/community/modis-ndvi-time-series-animation#2_define_clipping_and_region_boundary_geometries) from Google Earth Engine, but edited to highlight Greece.
+The GEE code can be found in `ndvi_animation_greeece.js`